Functional classification of metabolic networks: Embedding and clustering highlights the phenotypic distinguishing power of metabolic distances

-We compute silhouette scores as goodness of clustering scores using the Julia Clustering.jl package \cite{Rousseeuw1987, Bezanson2017}.
-We identify clusters for metabolic distance matrix by hierarchical clustering with Ward linkage (Minimum Increase of Sum of Squares) and obtain clusters with a tree-cut to the desired level of granularity.
+We identify internal metabolic processes whose presence (or absence) across networks closely matches binary inclusion in a given cluster using variation of information (VI)~\cite{Meilua2003} as a means of quantifying partition similarity.
 To assign identities to clusters we perform a cluster comparison analysis for each cluster by masking assignments to inclusion within a cluster of interest and identifying which processes(s) are enriched or depleted in the cluster.
 Since certain processes are always jointly present in the networks, we group processes if they co-occur in the same manner across all our networks.
-We identify those processes that minimize the variation of information \cite{Meilua2003} between inclusion masked assignments and process presence.
+We identify those processes that minimize the variation of information~\cite{Meilua2003} between the inclusion-masked assignments and process-presence.

 For a set $S$, we consider binary partitions $X = \{X_1, X_2\}$ and $Y = \{Y_1,Y_2\}$, where the elements of a partition are disjoint subsets of $S$ whose unions is $S$.
-VI is defined as \cite{Meilua2003}
+We may take $X$ to be a partition based on group inclusion and $Y$ to be a partition based on the presence of co-occurring metabolic processes.
+VI is defined as~\cite{Meilua2003}

 where $H$ is the entropy associated with clustering,

 and $I$ is the mutual information between clusterings,